jepetersohn/phase-3-guide/README.md

   * Github based code review
   * Pointed criticism
   * Teachers won't ask "do you need help."
 You're going to have to ask for it
+  * Remember IKE
   * Don't be late
-  * Remember IKE
   * Don't be lazy
 * We want to give you real-world, project-based challenges
-* Use Rails, but don't become a "Rails developer:" become a great developer and the tech won't matter
+* Use Rails, but don't become a "Rails developer."
+Become a great developer and the tech won't matter
 * Think critically
   * Don't trust all you read or hear about fads and fashions in tech